Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

 2. Do the Math

 Do some research to see what the real estate market is like in your area.
-You’ll need to find a place that’s not out of your budget, but that can still command enough rent to cover the mortgage, taxes, HOA fees, insurance, and still leave some profit for your bank account.
+You’ll need to find a place that’s not out of your budget, but that can still command enough rent to cover the mortgage, property taxes, HOA fees, insurance, and still leave some profit for your bank account.

 Make sure you have funds for the down payment as well as any repairs, updates, and other surprises that may pop up.

 Whether becoming a landlord is your primary source of income or simply a side hustle, it’s still a business.
-Crunch the numbers to make sure that your rental property will actually be a source of income for you and not other money pit.
+Crunch the numbers to make sure that your investment property will actually be a source of income for you and not other money pit.

 3. Know the Law

 While, in many ways, a landlord is his/her own boss, you will not have the final say on every single aspect of your rental property.
 There are a slew of federal, state, and local landlord tenant laws as well as building codes and HOA guidelines that you will be subject to as a landlord.
+And even though you are not the primary resident, it’s you that is responsible for the property taxes.

 For example, Florida law requires that all landlords provide tenants with reasonable notice before entering the property for maintenance or inspection.
 Even if you write a clause into the lease that you are allowed to inspect the property at any time without notice, the law would supersede it.